Spatial contributions to nuclear magnetic shieldings: Methods

-\section{Implementation}
+The Biot--Savart expression in \eqref{Biot-Savart} can be calculated by quadrature when the CDT is known.
+Since established gradient-theory implementations of NMR shielding constants are typically used to compute the CDT, the shielding constants from \eqref{Biot-Savart} do not provide any new physical information; however, the numerically evaluated shielding constants can be compared to the analytically evaluated values to assess the accuracy of the numerical integration of the Biot--Savart expressions, which is useful for applications to other second-order magnetic properties.
+For instance, a similar approach has recently been used to calculate and assess the accuracy of magnetizabilities from new density functional approximations, even though analytical methods to calculate the magnetizability tensor were not available in the used program.\cite{Dimitrova:20}

-The Biot--Savart expression in \eqref{Biot-Savart} can be calculated by quadrature when the MICD is known.
-Since magnetic shielding data are used for calculating the MICD, integration of \eqref{Biot-Savart} does not provide any new physical information.
-However, comparison of quadrature data to shieldings computed with analytic gradient techniques can be used for assessing the accuracy of the numerical integration of Biot--Savart expressions of other second-order magnetic properties.
-A similar approach has recently been used in calculations of magnetizabilities with new density functional approximations to assess their accuracy, because analytical methods to calculate them as the second derivative of the energy are not yet available for many modern functionals.\cite{Dimitrova:20}
+\subsection{Implementation}

-A numerical integration scheme for calculating spatial contributions to nuclear magnetic shieldings has been implemented into the freely available \Gimic{} program.\cite{gimic-download} The atomic contributions to the magnetic shieldings are obtained by quadrature over atomic domains generated by the \Numgrid{} library,\cite{Bast:20} which is based on the use of Becke's multicenter scheme.\cite{Becke:88a} The atomic domains were determined with the Becke partitioning scheme with a Becke hardness of 3.\cite{Becke:88a} The radial integration points of the atom-centered grids are generated as suggested by \citet{Lindh:01} and Lebedev's angular grids are used.\cite{Lebedev1995} The MICDs are constructed in \Gimic{} from the density matrix, the magnetically perturbed density matrices and basis set information obtained from Turbomole\cite{Balasubramani:2020} calculations of NMR shielding constants using \eqref{jexpression}.
+A numerical integration scheme for calculating spatial contributions to nuclear magnetic shieldings has been implemented into the freely available \Gimic{} program.\cite{gimic-download} The atomic contributions to the magnetic shieldings are obtained by quadrature over atomic domains generated by the \Numgrid{} library,\cite{Numgrid:20} which is based on the use of Becke's multicenter scheme.\cite{Becke:88a} The atomic domains were determined with the Becke partitioning scheme,\cite{Becke:88a} employing the iteration order $k=3$ in the construction of the cutoff function as suggested by \citeauthor{Becke:88a}.
+The radial integration points of the atom-centered grids are generated as suggested by \citet{Lindh:01} and Lebedev's angular grids are used.\cite{Lebedev1995} The CDT is constructed in \Gimic{} using \eqref{jexpression} from the density matrix, the magnetically perturbed density matrices and basis set information obtained from Turbomole\cite{Balasubramani-short:2020} calculations of NMR shielding constants.

-\section{Computational Methods}
+\subsection{Computational Methods}